-The unit certificates shall be represented by global certificates for each unit class and - at the discretion of the management company - by actual securities.
+The unit certificates shall be represented by global certificates for each unit class.
+Actual securities are not issued.

-Article 2 Custodian bank (custodian)
+Article 2 Custodian bank (depositary)

-Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (custodian).
+Raiffeisen Bank International AG, Vienna, is the investment fund's custodian bank (depositary).

-The custodian bank (custodian), the regional Raiffeisen banks, Kathrein Privatbank Aktiengesellschaft, Vienna, and other paying agents referred to in the prospectus are the paying agents for unit certificates and the handover offices for income coupons (actual securities).
+The custodian bank (depositary), the regional Raiffeisen banks, Kathrein Privatbank Aktiengesellschaft, Vienna, and other paying agents referred to in the prospectus are the paying agents for unit certificates.